Native American Art --> Native American Baskets

 | Indian Basket Weaving | Spruce Root Basketry of the Haida and Tlingit | Baleen Basketry of the North Alaskan Eskimo |

-Native American Basketry: Description and photographs of native coiled, woodsplint, and sweetgrass baskets.
+Native American Basketry: Description and photographs showing how native coiled, woodsplint, and sweetgrass baskets are made.

-Native Basketry: Survival, Beauty: In-depth articles and pictures of various American Indian basket styles.
+Native Basketry: Survival, Beauty: In-depth articles and pictures of different kinds of American Indian baskets.

 North American Indian Basketry: Article about native basket art by a California Indian weaver.